-Compassionate, trauma-informed counselling and wellbeing support for individuals and organisations in Leamington Spa and online across the UK
+Human-centred, trauma-informed counselling and workplace wellbeing that supports life and work, in Leamington Spa and across the UK

-Stress, loss and ongoing pressure can affect how we think, feel and respond both in our personal lives and within the workplace.
+Working with individuals and organisations, I understand how stress, loss and ongoing pressure shape how we think, feel and respond in life and at work.

-Through counselling, hypnotherapy, EMDR, NLP, coaching and workplace wellbeing support, I help individuals and organisations understand these patterns and develop healthier, more sustainable ways of responding.
+Through counselling, hypnotherapy, EMDR, NLP, coaching and workplace wellbeing support, I support lasting change, helping to reduce stress, improve mental health and emotional wellbeing, and create healthier, more sustainable ways of living and working.

 Understanding the Nervous System: The Foundation of Wellbeing and Performance

 To help explain the nervous system in a clear and practical way, I use a simple model called the F.A.S.T.
-Brain Framework.
+Brain Framework™.

 This framework shows how the fast brain in the body and the thinking brain in the head work together, particularly during times of stress or pressure.